...

 Telephone: (+4) 0723 418.949

 Folk crafts, such as embroidered clothing and linen, painted or beaded eggs, carpets, pottery, woodcarvings and icons, make interesting gifts and souvenirs.
-Romanian peasants do magnificent embroidery on cotton, wool and leather.
+Romanian artisans create magnificent embroidery on cotton, wool and leather.
 Look for blouses, skirts, exotic coats, rugs, tablecloths and lacework.
 Icons, new and old, painted on glass or wood are outstanding.

 Timişoara Souvenirs